Hyrax-1.16.3 (updated 31 December 2020)

 - Look at sample data files shipped with the server

 - If you are installing the OLFS in conjunction with ncWMS2 version 2.0 or higher: Copy both the opendap.war and the ncWMS2.war files into the Tomcat webapps directory.
 (Re)Start Tomcat.
 Go read about, and then configure ncWMS2 and the OLFS to work together.

 - From here, or if you are having problems, see our new Hyrax Manual and the older Hyrax documentation page

 - ATTENTION - If you are upgrading Hyrax from any previous installation older than 1.15, read this!

 The internal format of the olfs.xml file has been revised.
 No previous version off this file will work with Hyrax-1.15.
 In order to upgrade your system, move your old configuration directory aside (ex: mv /etc/olfs ~/olfs-OLD) and then follow the instruction to install a new OLFS.
 Once you have it installed and running you will need to review your old configuration and make the appropriate changes to the new olfs.xml to restore your server's behavior.
 The other OLFS configuration files have not undergone any structural changes and you may simply replace the new ones that were installed with copies of your previously working ones.

 - To make the server restart when the host boots, use systemctl enable besd and systemctl enable tomcat or chkconfig besd on and chkconfig tomcat on depending on specifics of your Linux distribution

-- All of our source code is on GitHub.
-There you will find the hyrax repo, which is a meta-project that contains scripts to clone and build all of Hyrax.
-You will also see all of the repos that contain the Hyrax source code (libdap4, bes, and all of the handlers).
+- All of our source code is available at our GitHub site.
+There you will find the hyrax project repository, which is a meta-project that contains scripts to clone and build all of Hyrax.
+You will also see all of the repos that contain the Hyrax source code (libdap4, the bes and all of its handlers, and the olfs).